Black hole mergers beyond general relativity: a self-force approach

 with $D_p:=(6m_1/r_p - 1)$ and $f_p:=1-2m_1/r_p$, while the first post-geodesic (1PG) terms are governed by ODEs:

 The coefficients $a_\Omega(r_p)$, $a_{r_p}(r_p)$, $b_\alpha(r_p)$, $c_\alpha(r_p)$, and $d_\Omega(r_p)$ are given in Eq.~(3.48) of Ref.~\cite{Kuchler:2025hwx} and in the Supplementary Material.
-There, the initial conditions for Eqs.~\eqref{eq:pG1}--\eqref{eq:pG2}, as uniquely determined by the transition-to-plunge dynamics, are also described.
+There, the initial conditions for Eqs.~\eqref{eq:pG1}--\eqref{eq:pG2}, as uniquely determined by the match to the transition-to-plunge dynamics, are also described.

 To express the fields $h_{\alpha\beta}$ and $\varphi$ as functions on phase space, we assume they only depend on time $s$ through a dependence on $(\phi_p,r_p)$.
 Given that $\phi_p$ is a periodic coordinate, we can then expand the fields in discrete Fourier series as well as in powers of $\e$: